-(\) Overall period including the performance period and any additional years of deferral, subject to verification of further conditions.
+Overall period including the performance period and any additional years of deferral, subject to verification of further conditions. (h)

-Table 3B - Monetary Incentive Plans for Members of the Administrative Body, General Managers and Other Managers with Strategic Responsibilities
+Table 3B - Monetary incentive plans for Members of the Administrative Body, General Managers and other Managers with strategic responsibilities

-А В SURNAME A ND NAME OFFICE HELD Mossa Gia n Maria I) Remu neration in the company preparing the Financial Statements Chief Executive Officer/General Manager II) Remu neration from subsidiaries and associates III) Total Other Man agers with Strategic Responsibilities () l) Remu neration in the company preparing the Financial Statements DGM Wealth Management, Markets and Products; DGM Commercial Networks, Alternative and Support Channels DGM Wealth Management, Markets and Products; DGM Commercial Networks, Alternative and Support Channels DGM Wealth Management, Markets and Products; DGM Commercial Networks, Alternative and Support Channels II) Remu neration from subsidiaries and associates III) Total
+SURNAME AND NAME OFFICE HELD Mossa Gian Maria Remuneration in the company preparing the Financial Statements Chief Executive Officer/General Manager II) Remuneration from subsidiaries and associates III) Total Other Managers with strategic responsibilities () DGM Wealth Management, Markets and Products; DGM Commercial Networks, Alternative and Support Channels I) Remuneration in the company preparing the Financial Statements DGM Wealth Management, Markets and Products; DGM Commercial Networks, Alternative and Support Channels DGM Wealth Management, Markets and Products; DGM Commercial Networks, Alternative and Support Channels (II) Remuneration from subsidiaries and associates (III) Total

+NOTES:

-NOTES: (\) The amount represents the cash portion for the 2020 BSC, 2021 BSC and 2022 BSC. (\\) The information refers to the position shown in the table.
+() The amount represents the cash portion for the 2021 BSC, 2022 BSC and 2023 BSC. () The information refers to the position shown in the table.